When is Doctor Who season 12 on TV? What's going to happen? Who's in the cast?

 When is Doctor Who season 12 coming back to TV?

-The BBC has announced that the sci-fi series will return at 6.55pm on Wednesday 1st January 2020, aka New Year’s Day.
+The sci-fi series returned at 6.55pm on Wednesday 1st January 2020, aka New Year’s Day.
 Following that the series will return to a weekly Sunday evening release date (as it did in 2018), meaning there’s only a few days between the first and second episodes.

 It’s also been confirmed that the first story (written by Chris Chibnall and titled Spyfall) will be a two-parter, so at least fans won’t have to wait too long to see what happens next…